 Christ's method alone will give true success in reaching the people.
 The Saviour mingled with men as one who desired their good.
 He showed His sympathy for them, ministered to their needs, and won their confidence.
-Then He bade them, "Follow Me."
-EGW 363.2} movement.

-NEW EXECUTIVE COMMITTEE (2021-2023)
+EXECUTIVE COMMITTEE (2021-2023)

-This is the new executive committee of the movement that shall serve for the tenure of two (2) years commencing 1st Febuary 2021.
-The function of the Executive Committee include secretarial works of the movement and the daily operationals of the
+The function of the Executive Committee include secretarial works of the movement and the daily operationals of the movement.